 Further information about the Local Offer can be found on the North Somerset Council website:

-At Golden Valley Primary School we embrace the fact that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs.
+At Golden Valley Primary School we embrace the understanding that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs.

 In terms of what we offer children with Special Educational Needs and/or Disabilities, this is different for every child and it is important to emphasise that, as much as possible, this provision is designed by the relevant Golden Valley staff members working alongside the child, the child’s family and, where necessary, outside agencies (e.g. a Speech and Language Therapist or an Educational Psychologist).

 Golden Valley Primary School is a mainstream school.
 We are an inclusive school and have a number of children within the school who have additional needs supported by an EHCP.